 Financial Responsibility.
-The Higher Education Act and DOE regulations establish extensive standards of financial responsibility that institutions such as Aspen must satisfy to participate in Title IV programs.
-These standards generally require that an institution provide the resources necessary to comply with Title IV program requirements and meet all of its financial obligations, including required refunds and any repayments to the DOE for liabilities incurred in programs administered by the DOE.
+The Higher Education Act and DOE regulations establish extensive standards of financial responsibility that institutions such as Aspen must satisfy to participate in the Title IV Programs.
+These standards generally require that an institution provide the resources necessary to comply with Title IV Program requirements and meet all of its financial obligations, including required refunds and any repayments to the DOE for liabilities incurred in programs administered by the DOE.

 The DOE evaluates institutions on an annual basis for compliance with specified financial responsibility standards that include a complex formula that uses line items from the institution's audited financial statements.
 In addition, the financial responsibility standards require an institution to receive an unqualified opinion from its accountants on its audited financial statements, maintain sufficient cash reserves to satisfy refund requirements, meet all of its financial obligations, and remain current on its debt payments.
-The formula focuses on three financial ratios: (1) equity ratio (which measures the institution's capital resources, financial viability, and ability to borrow); (2) primary reserve ratio (which measures the institution's viability and liquidity); and (3) net income ratio (which measures the institution's profitability or ability to operate within its means).
-An institution's financial ratios must yield a composite score of at least 1.5 for the institution to be deemed financially responsible without the need for further federal oversight.
+The formula focuses on three financial ratios: (1) equity ratio (which measures the institution's capital resources, financial viability, and ability to borrow); (2) primary reserve ratio (which measures the institution's viability and liquidity); and (3) net income ratio (which measures the institution's financial ratios must yield a composite score of at least 1.5 for the institution to be deemed financially responsible without the need for further federal oversight.
 The DOE may also apply such measures of financial responsibility to the operating company and ownership entities of an eligible institution.

 For fiscal year 2014 (ending April 30, 2014), Aspen did not meet the financial responsibility standards due to a failure to meet the minimum composite score of 1.5.
-Consequently, in order for Aspen to continue to participate in the Title IV, HEA programs, we were required to choose one of two alternatives.
-The first alternative was to qualify as a financially responsible institution by submitting an irrevocable letter of credit in the amount of \$2,244,971, which represented 50% of the HEA Title IV program funds received by the institution during the recently completed fiscal year (April 30, 2014).
+Consequently, in order for Aspen to continue to participate in the Title IV Programs, we were required to choose one of two alternatives.
+The first alternative was to qualify as a financially responsible institution by submitting an irrevocable letter of credit in favor of the DOE in the amount of \$2,244,971, which represented 50% of the Title IV Program funds received by the institution during the most recently completed fiscal year.
 The second alternative was to post a letter of credit in the amount of \$1,122,485 and be provisionally certified for a period of up to three complete award years.
-This amount represented 25% of the HEA Title IV program funds received by the institution during the most recently completed fiscal year (April 30, 2014).
-Aspen University selected the second alternative and posted the required letter of credit in the amount of \$1,122,485 on April 29, 2015.
-In addition to posting a 25% letter of credit on April 29, 2015, Aspen is currently subject to Heightened Cash Monitoring 1 (HCM1) status, which requires the institution to first make disbursements to eligible students and parents before it requests for or receives funds for the amount of those disbursements from the DOE.
+That amount represented 25% of the Title IV Program funds received by the institution during the most recently completed fiscal year.
+Aspen selected the second alternative and posted the required letter of credit in the amount of \$1,122,485 on April 29, 2015.
+In November of 2015, the DOE informed Aspen that it no longer needed to maintain a letter of credit based on the institution's fiscal year 2015 results and released the letter of credit.
+As a part of the April 29, 2015 decision, Aspen is currently subject to Heightened Cash Monitoring 1 (HCM1) status, which requires the institution to first make disbursements of Title IV Program funds to eligible students and parents before it requests or receives funds for the amount of those disbursements from the DOE.
+In addition, Aspen continues to be provisionally certified.
+A provisionally certified institution, such as Aspen, must apply for and receive DOE approval of substantial changes and must comply with any additional conditions included in its program participation agreement, which is Aspen's agreement with the DOE.
+If the DOE determines that a provisionally certified institution is unable to meet its responsibilities under its program participation agreement, the DOE may seek to revoke the institution's certification to participate in Title IV Programs with fewer due process protections for the institution than if it were fully certified.